wp-cli/handbook/internal-api/wp-cli-colorize.md

 ## Notes

-Yes, you too can change the color of command line text.
+Yes, you can change the color of command line text too.
 For instance, here's how `WP_CLI::success()` colorizes "Success: "

 ```